infor-design/enterprise-wc/src/ids-upload-advanced/README.md

 ## Description

-The IDS Upload Advanced component is a web component that is styled to Infor branding, and contains some API that makes it easy to set functionality such as limit the file types, max file size, max number of files to be uploaded.
-It allows uploading files with progress indication.

-The IDS Upload Advanced File component is a simple web component that use with IDS Upload Advanced component to display the file status, error, progress indication and other functionality.
+The IDS Upload Advanced component is a web component that contains an API that makes it easy to set functionality such as limit the file types, max file size, max number of files to be uploaded.
+It shows currently uploading files with a progress indicator.
+It aso contains functionality to display the file status, error, progress and other functionality.

 ## Use Cases

-- Upload files with drag and drop or use browse file link.
+- Upload files to a server with drag and drop or use browse file link to select a file
-- Displays the progress of the file upload.
+- Displays the progress of the file upload process
-- Allows to aborted uploading files.
+- Allows to aborted uploading files and manage upload files

 ## Terminology

-**Drop Area:** A standard html div element to display as drag and drop files area.
+**Drop Area:** An html element that display as drag and drop files target area.
-**Browse File Link:** The way to open browse file window to collect files use in upload.
+**Browse File Link:** A link to open the browse file window in lieu of drag drop

 ## Features (With Code Samples)